OpenMDAO-Plugins/excel_wrapper/docs/usage.rst

 Using excel_wrapper
 =========================

-Let's say we want to implement the following equations in Excel and wrap into OpenMDAO
+To begin, let's say we want to implement the following equations in Excel and wrap into OpenMDAO

 .. testcode:: equations